TRBG/ECE-143-Project/README.md

 ## All the datafiles are stored in a google drive and are accessable using this [link](https://drive.google.com/open?id=1zReO31KMWB2_QQf4wpbK94Cvntt6SRyd)

 # Github File/Folder Organization:
+(Each folder has a README file to explain its content)
       .
       ├── Analysis                                            # All the related analysis python codes │    ├── Non_biological                                  # Analysis python codes related to Non_biological variables